SHARE

 The essential words and phrases that explain student life in Sweden

-International students make up almost a tenth of Stockholm's total university student population, with many more across the rest of the country, and the experience is likely to stick with you for the rest of your life.
-Here are the words and phrases you'll need to navigate Swedish student life and make the most of your time here.
+Being an international student in Sweden is an experience that's likely to stick with you for the rest of your life.
+Here are the words and phrases you'll need to navigate student life and make the most of your time here.

 The essential words and phrases that explain student life in Sweden